BillyofBob/SOFTWARE-ENGINEERING-GROUP-11/README (2).md

   - Use [PEP 8](https://pep8.org/) as the style guide for Python code.
   - Write clear and concise docstrings for functions and classes.
   - Use meaningful variable and function names.

-- **JavaScript** (if applicable):
-  - Follow [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) for JavaScript code.
-  - Ensure code is well-documented with comments where necessary.

 ### Testing